mamuliady/meteor-electrify/README.md

 ## Problems?

-This is very young and active software, so make sure your are always up to date before opening an issue.
+Please make sure your are always up to date before opening an issue.
 Follow the released fixes through the [HISTORY.md](HISTORY.md) file.

 If you find any problem, please open a meaningful issue describing in detail how